Alhena1558/Workspace-ONE-UEM/Baselines/Test-Baselines.md

      - Set the `Account lockout duration` to `10` minutes (or any value suitable for your demonstration).
      - Ensure that the `Account lockout duration` is `Enabled`.
    - Save and Proceed:
-     - After customizing the setting, click `Next` to proceed to the 'Add Policy' section.
+     - After customising the setting, click `Next` to proceed to the 'Add Policy' section.

 8. **Add Policy**
    - Add any specific policies that are required for your baseline.
 This may include security settings, compliance rules, etc.